How to Wallpaper a Wall

 If you are wallpapering corners, measure the gap between the edge of the wallpaper and the corner from the top, middle and bottom.
 The reason for this is most corners are not equally square.
 Then, add 25mm to the longest measurement and mark that onto the paper.
 You can then cut your paper vertically.
 Hang the wallpaper, using the same technique described previously.
 Please ensure you smooth the excess wallpaper into the corner and just beyond to the adjoining wall.

 If the distance from the paper to the corner equated to more than half of your wallpaper roll, then use a full width of the roll, don’t cut.
-Likewise, if your wallpaper does not have a pattern, use a roll width.
+Likewise, if your wallpaper doesn't have a pattern, use the complete width of the roll.
 If not, you’ll need to mark the remaining distance that would be required to complete the width of the roll.
 Then on the next piece of wallpaper, deduct the 25 mm overhang, as this will help you to align your pattern.

 To continue, you’ll need to measure from the corner and mark out the width of the wallpaper onto the wall.
 Then use your spirit level to mark a vertical line.
 Apply your wallpaper so that it overlaps into the corner.
 Be sure you align the pattern.